huzhijie1/Repository1/README.md

 Finally, click the Confirm button to get the fused image.
 If you are satisfied with it, you can click the Save button to save it

+In addition to the code, I also provide an exe file, which you can use directly

+Of course, there is no need for two pictures to be the same size.
+If you need, you can leave a message below